Energy efficiency tips for your household

 - Seal all gaps and drafts.
 Mass (air) transfer is the greatest home energy thief in winter.
 There is little point to improve heating or insulation if you neglect drafts.
 Seal gaps around doors, windows, ceiling cornices, floors and skirting boards.
 Have in mind that halogen light fittings have large gaps that let the warmest air in your room continuously escape.
 These gaps are required because halogens produce more heat than light and require cooling.
 Blocking those gaps is a recipe for setting your house on fire.
 You need to replace halogens with "cool to touch" LEDs in order to eliminate those gaps.

 - Examine thermal insulation in your house and see if it can be improved, especially in the ceiling

 - Windows can contribute to significant loss of heat.
-Consider bubble glazing for windows.
+Consider double glazing or bubble glazing for windows.
 It is much cheaper than blinds and does not block light

 - In winter try your best to make the most of the sunshine that enters your windows.
 Explore the possibility Solar Reflective Heating for all your sun-facing windows

 - In summer consider reflective blinds, especially on windows facing east and west

 - Eliminate electric heaters and replace them by heat pumps (reverse cycle units).
 When you use a heat pump - your heat can be up to 80% solar even at night, because 80% heat can come from the atmosphere outside.
 Investigate COP (coefficient of performance) of a heat pump before you buy.
 Typically, the smallest units have the highest efficiency (highest COP) and also they are the quietest and cheapest.

 - Replace electric or gas hot water system with evacuated tubes solar hot water unit.
 The smartest are systems with heat exchangers because solar-heated water and water under pressure that you use are separate circuits.